FastForwardTeam/FastForward/docs/INSTALLING.md

 <details> <summary> Linkvertise is not being bypassed </summary>

+**If you're using Chrome:** Builds for Chrome doesn't include Linkvertise bypass, you need to manually build the extension, using [this guide](#building-the-extension).

+**If you're using Firefox:**
+Firefox builds includes Linkvertise bypass.

+***

+**If you're using MV2 version of the extension:**

-Copy and paste the contents of [this page](https://raw.githubusercontent.com/FastForwardTeam/FastForward/main/src/linkvertise.js).
+Copy and paste the contents of [this page](https://raw.githubusercontent.com/FastForwardTeam/FastForward/manifest-v2/src/linkvertise.js).

 Go to the extension settings and paste the contents of the file into the "Custom Bypasses" field, as shown below.